-How to record calls on your iPhone
+How to record calls on an iPhone

 Record an incoming call using Google Voice

-Surprisingly, Google Voice will record incoming calls for the stellar price of zero dollars.
+Surprisingly, Google Voice, in addition to helping you filter out unwanted calls, will record incoming calls for the stellar price of zero dollars.
 The only setbacks are that Google doesn’t allow you to record outgoing calls — only incoming ones — and you have to port your phone number over to Google to get access to the recording feature.
 This makes it rather inconvenient if you’re hoping to record any conversations that you yourself need to initiate, or if you like your current carrier.
+Read our guide on how to set up Google Voice if you’re not familiar with the app.

 Pro tip: The website GetHuman is a great workaround for recording customer service calls.
 The site allows you to notify a specific company that you’d like a rep to contact you.

 To start recording incoming calls with Google Voice, you first need to set up an account.
-This is extremely easy — just head to voice.google.com and follow instructions.
-Once your account is up and running, the next step is to enable call recording so you can actually record and automatically save your conversation as an MP3 file.
+This is extremely easy — just head to voice.google.com and follow the instructions.
+Once your account is up and running, the next step is to enable call recording, so you can actually record and automatically save your conversation as an MP3 file.

 Step 1: Navigate to the main Google Voice homepage.

-Step 2: Click the gear icon in the upper-right and select Settings from the resulting drop-down menu.
+Step 2: Click the three dot icon on the left-hand menu and select Settings from the resulting menu.

-Step 3: Select the Calls tab and check the box directly beside Enable Recording, near the bottom of the page.
+Step 3: Scroll down to the Calls section and make sure that Incoming call options is turned on.

 Once you do this, you can record incoming calls by pressing the number “4” on your phone’s keypad during the call.
 Doing so will trigger an automated voice notifying both parties that the call is being recorded.
 To stop recording, simply press “4” again or end the call as you would normally.
 After you stop recording, Google will automatically save the conversation to your Inbox, which is where all your recordings can be found, listened to, or downloaded.

-Note: Update: We’ve updated the steps for Google Voice to match its new interface.